Mali202/Mali202/README.md

 - 👋 Hi, I’m Malibongwe Matiso
 - 🌱 I’m currently Studing Computer Science
-- 💞️ I’m looking to collaborate on web development and blockchain projects
+- 💞️ I’m looking to collaborate on web and Full-stack projects

 <!---
 Mali202/Mali202 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.